pulp-platform/cheshire/docs/tg/xilinx.md

 The reset, JTAG TAP, UART, I2C, and VGA are all connected to their onboard logic or ports.
 The UART has *no flow control*.
 The microSD slot is connected to chip select 0 of the SPI host peripheral.
 Serial link and GPIOs are currently not available.

-### Xilinx VCU128 (`vcu128`)
+### Xilinx VCU118 (`vcu118`) and VCU128 (`vcu128`)

-Since there are no switches on this board, the boot mode must be selected using Virtual IOs (see [Virtual IOs](#virtual_ios) below).
+Since there are no switches on these boards, the boot mode must be selected using Virtual IOs (see [Virtual IOs](#virtual_ios) below).

-This board provides a JTAG TAP and a UART without flow control connected to onboard ports.
+These boards provide a JTAG TAP and a UART without flow control connected to onboard ports.
 The SPI host peripheral connects to the `STARTUPE3` IP block, which provides access to the onboard flash.
 All other IOs are currently not available.

 ### Virtual IOs